midedickson/realmail/README.md

 You can verify email via Regex, DNS, SMTP and even more, hopefully :-) Spend less on marketing, filter fake users by making sure emails are not only valid but real as well.

-> Please Note: Work is still in progress, not taking contributions for now.
-Thanks
+> Please Note: Work is still in progress, not taking pull requests for now.
+Please add any suggestions to "issues" section.
+Thanks.

 ## Table of Contents